Michigan Genomics Initiative

 MGI Data

-The MGI data repository combines patient electronic health record (EHR) data with corresponding genetic data from over 100,000 participants.
+The MGI data repository combines patient electronic health record (EHR) data with corresponding genetic data from over 100,000 participants across 15 unique studies.
 This data is available to all UM researchers, empowering researchers to lead groundbreaking research that requires cutting-edge biomedical insights.

 We are currently developing Whole Genome Sequencing (WGS).
 This advancement will provide a detailed and comprehensive map of an individual's genetic makeup, capturing all variations, including those in non-coding regions.
 This enriched portion of genetic information can drive forward precision medicine, advance scientific knowledge, and ultimately enhance patient care and health outcomes.